Foodbank of Indonesia: Food waste issue

-The most recent global data reveals that 8% of all produced food worldwide is lost at the farm level, 14% between the farm gate and the retail sector, and 17% at the consumer level (including households, retailers, restaurants, and other food services) (FAO 2019; UNEP 2021).
+The most recent global data reveals that 8% of all produced food worldwide is lost at the farm level, 14% between the farm gate and the retail sector, and 17% at the consumer level (including households, retailers, restaurants, and other food services).
 The economic repercussions of FLW are primarily tied to the value of lost food, which could be preserved with effective waste prevention.
-Numerous studies indicate that programs combating food waste often yield a high economic return, offering substantial benefits with minimal investment, especially when focusing on prevention (Hanson and Mitchell 2017).
+Numerous studies indicate that programs combating food waste often yield a high economic return, offering substantial benefits with minimal investment, especially when focusing on prevention.
 The environmental impact of FLW stems from the use of raw materials and natural resources for producing unconsumed food, contributing to 26% of global greenhouse gas emissions, primarily from agricultural processes and livestock rearing.
-With current FLW rates, it means that as much as 6% of global greenhouse gas emissions are attributed to producing food that is lost within the supply chain or during consumption (Poore and Nemecek 2018).
+With current FLW rates, it means that as much as 6% of global greenhouse gas emissions are attributed to producing food that is lost within the supply chain or during consumption.
 Inefficiencies in FLW also affect food security, jeopardizing the ability of food supply chains to adequately feed the growing population, which is projected to reach nine billion.
-From an ethical standpoint, the wastage of billions of tonnes of food is lamentable, especially when one in ten people globally is undernourished (FAO 2019).
+From an ethical standpoint, the wastage of billions of tonnes of food is lamentable, especially when one in ten people globally is undernourished.

-Initial studies on FLW provided an overview of the problem's magnitude (Parftt et al. 2010; Gustavsson et al. 2011) and played a crucial role in raising awareness about the issue.
+Initial studies on FLW provided an overview of the problem's magnitude and played a crucial role in raising awareness about the issue.
 The number of studies reporting FLW amounts at different stages of the food chain significantly increased after 2010, offering evidence of FLW generation in various settings.
 However, the approach remained fragmented for several years, with studies often focusing on case studies that were challenging to scale up or generalize.
 In recent years, following the global agreement on the Sustainable Development Goals of Agenda 2030, there has been increasing pressure to standardize FLW measurement methods across countries and stages of the food supply chain.
 The aim is to provide reliable input data for monitoring progress towards the targets set for FLW reduction.

-Activity

-Foodbank of Indonesia conducts various activities, including: